Gaziantep: Medieval history

 During its early history, Aintab was largely a fortress overshadowed by the city of Dülük, some 12 km to the north.
 Aintab came to prominence after an earthquake in the 14th century devastated Dülük.
 Following the Muslim conquest of the Levant, the region passed to the Umayyads in 661 AD and the Abbasids in 750.
 It was ravaged several times during the Arab–Byzantine wars.
 After the disintegration of the Abbasid dynasty, the city was ruled successively by the Tulunids, the Ikhshidids, and the Hamdanids.
 In 962, it was recaptured by the Byzantines, upon the expansion led by Nikephoros II Phokas.

 After Afshin Bey captured the fortress in 1067, Aintab fell to Seljuk rule and was administered by Seljuk emirs of Damascus.
 One of these emirs, Tutush I appointed Armenian noble Thoros of Edessa as the governor of the region.

 It was captured by the Crusaders and united to the Maras Seigneurship in the County of Edessa in 1098.
 The region continued to be ruled by independent or vassalized Armenian lords, such as Kogh Vasil.
 It reverted to the Seljuk Sultanate of Rûm in 1150, was controlled by the Armenian Kingdom of Cilicia between 1155–1157 and 1204–1206 and captured by the Zengids in 1172 and the Ayyubids in 1181.
 It was retaken by the Seljuk Sultanate of Rûm in 1218.

 With the turn of the 13th-century, Dülük became one of Aintab's dependencies according to geographer Yaqut al-Hamawi.
-In the next century, Aintab was the capital of its district and a town with fine markets much frequented by merchants and travellers, while Duluk was in ruins, according to Abulfeda.
+In the next century, Aintab was the capital of its district and a town with fine markets much frequented by merchants and travellers, while Dülük was in ruins, according to Abulfeda.
 Still, Aintab continued to be hotly contested throughout these centuries.
 It was besieged by the Mongols in 1270.